peterjpxie/posts/head_turn/md_post/post.md

 ## Setting Up the Environment

 Before you can detect the head turn, you'll need to have the necessary libraries installed.
-You'll need [dlib](https://github.com/davisking/dlib), an open source toolkit in C++ for making real-world machine learning and data analysis applications including face detection and recognition, and [face_recognition](https://github.com/ageitgey/face_recognition), a dlib wrapper library that simplifies facial recognition processes and help you download the model file automatically and group face landmarks into facial features like eyes, nose, mouth, chin etc.
+You'll need [dlib](https://github.com/davisking/dlib), an open source toolkit in C++ for making real-world machine learning and data analysis applications including face detection and recognition, and [face_recognition](https://github.com/ageitgey/face_recognition), a dlib wrapper library that simplifies facial recognition processes and help you download the model file automatically and group face landmarks into facial features like eyes, nose, mouth and chin etc.

 Install them using pip: